NVlabs/A-ViT/README.md

 </table>

-For evaluation, simple append the following snippet to the training script above, with **nproc_per_node** set as 1:
+For evaluation, simply append the following snippet to the training script with **nproc_per_node** set as 1:
 ```bash
 --eval --finetune <path to ckpt folder>/{name of chekpoint}
 ```